Traumatic Brain Injury

 (Center for Parent Information and Resources, 2015)

-The follow text is an excerpt from:
+The following text is an excerpt from:

 DeMatteo CA, Randall S, Lin C-YA and Claridge EA (2019) What Comes First: Return to School or Return to Activity for Youth After Concussion?
 Maybe We Don’t Have to Choose.
 Front.
 Neurol.
 10:792. doi: 10.3389/fneur.2019.00792 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).

 Concussion has become an epidemic in children and youth.
 The number of reported head injuries in Emergency Departments among youth playing sport has increased in the past decade by over 40% .
 The symptoms of concussions can often interfere with participation and performance in home, school, and community activities.
 The current consensus for standard concussion management is the six-stage Berlin Return to Play recommendations.
 This statement and much of the literature now suggest a more conservative approach to the management of children/youth with concussion.
 It is, however, still unclear as to what “more conservative” entails.
-When they are symptomatic, children and youth are advised to rest for 48 hours then gradually resume regular activity with incremental increases in physical and cognitive activity within symptom tolerance.
-Depression and anxiety may result as secondary sequelae if youth are socially isolated and removed from normal activity and participation for prolonged periods of time.
+When they are symptomatic, children and youth are advised to rest for 48 hours, then gradually resume regular activity with incremental increases in physical and cognitive activity within symptom tolerance.
+Depression and anxiety may result as a secondary sequelae if youth are socially isolated and removed from normal activity and participation for prolonged periods of time.
 Prolonged rest can lengthen recovery time and contribute to deconditioning, therefore protocols for children must contain a balance of activity and rest to promote physical, emotional and cognitive recovery.

 Both Return to School (RTS) and Return to Activity/Play (RTA) protocols for pediatric concussion management should be conservative and individualized.
 A number of protocols guiding families and youth through progressive recovery steps for safe Return to School (RTS) and Return to Activity/Play (RTA) have now been developed, are widely-accepted and are important aspects of pediatric concussion management.